 Although our jerky traces its lineage back to the Quechuan ch’arki, the process of drying meat for storage is an ancient technique traced to many major past civilizations.

-The most prolific account of dried meat comes the way of the Ancient Egyptians.
-Archeologists discovered remnants of preserved food during their excavation of Egyptian tombs, proving that the process was an important part of their culture and dietary habits.
+The most prolific account of dried meat comes from the Ancient Egyptians.
+Archeologists discovered remnants of preserved food while excavating Egyptian tombs, proving that the process was an important part of their culture and dietary habits.
 Much of the recovered food was relatively undamaged, displaying their prowess for mummifying more than people.

 Jerky’s history also has ties to the American military, with beef jerky added to the updated Reserve Ration in the post-World War 1 days.
 Today, the military is working on infusing caffeine into beef jerky rations, adding energy to the already protein-heavy food.

 This high protein content is partly why beef jerky remains a popular snack today.
 We no longer have the concerns of past people about the availability of meat products with supermarkets everywhere and freezers in our kitchens.
 However, beyond the great and unique taste, jerky enthusiasts prefer the snack in the hopes of a quick and easy protein intake.

 Who could have imagined just how important the role of beef jerky was to the early settlers and Native Americans?

 Jerky, particularly beef jerky, is a delicious, high-protein food source with a rich history that originated from contact with the Native Americans of North and South America.